arv100kri/Cognitive-Services/Content/en-us/KES/GrammarFormat.md

 ```

 #### Query Completion
 To support query completions when interpreting partial user queries, each referenced attribute must include "starts_with" as an operation in the schema definition.
-Given an user query prefix, `attrref` will match all values in the index that complete the prefix and yield each complete value as a separate interpretation of the grammar.
+Given a user query prefix, `attrref` will match all values in the index that complete the prefix and yield each complete value as a separate interpretation of the grammar.

 Examples:
 * Matching `<attrref uri="academic#Keyword" name="keyword"/>` against the query prefix "dat" spawns one interpretation for papers about "database", one interpretation for papers about "data mining", etc.